 The court’s full opinion is available here.

 Lubin Austermuehle’s Illinois business trial lawyers have over thirty years of experience in litigating breach of contract, insurance coverage, bad faith denial, partnership, and shareholder oppression suits, non-compete agreement, franchise and dealer termination, copyright, trademark and defamation suits, complex class action, consumer rights and many different types of business and commercial litigation disputes.
 Super Lawyers named Chicago business litigation attorney Peter Lubin a Super Lawyer and Illinois breach of contract and employment termination attorney Patrick Austermuehle a Rising Star in the Categories of Chicago Business Litigation, and Class Action Litigation.
 Our Chicago and Wheaton franchise and dealer termination lawyers, civil litigation lawyers, and copyright attorneys handle emergency business lawsuits involving copyrights, trademarks, injunctions, and TROS, covenant not to compete, franchise, distributor and dealer wrongful termination and trade secret lawsuits and many different kinds of business disputes involving shareholders, partnerships, closely held businesses and employee breaches of fiduciary duty.
 We also assist Chicago, Naperville, and Elmhurst area businesses and business owners who are victims of fraud.
-You can contact us by calling (630) 333-0333 or our toll-free number (833) 306-4933.
+You can contact us by calling at 630-333-0333.
 You can also contact us online here.